Stephen-Lowry/web3-git-questions/README.md

 # web3-git-questions

-This repository attemps to answer three questions (see below) with a page for each answer.
+This repository attempts to answer three questions (see below) with a page for each answer.
+This repository has an alternative answer for question3.

 ### Question 1:
 Argue 2 advantages of Git DVCS over Dropbox